hafiyyandi/ar_typo_sculpt/README.md

 6. VIEW MODE: the letters are drawn little by little using neon colored lights.

 ## Server (server.js)
-Server-side script (ttp://68.183.20.22:8080).
+Server-side script (http://68.183.20.22:8080).
 Has 3 functionalities:
-1. Serve the default drawing commands of LeagueGothic.otf (/api/glyphs)
+1. Serve the default drawing commands of LeagueGothic-Regular.otf (/api/glyphs)
 2. Check if location name is already in database.
 If yes, send the record. (/api/coords)
 3. Save the translations of each point modified in the AR app (/api/save)